What are Sundays like at Emmanuel?

 - a nursery for up to age 3

-- a preschool group for 3 years up to Kindergarten
+- a preschool group for 3 years through Kindergarten

 In the nursery, the littlest ones are cared for by loving volunteers who make this time away from parents, nurturing and enjoyable.
 In the preschool class, lessons focusing on Bible stories are set in the context of play and interactions.
 The grade-schoolers are also learning what it means to be part of the community of faith which sometimes means learning from the Bible and other times focuses on serving and ministering to others.
 In all aspects of learning there is a focus on relationships and encouraging the development of the whole person in the life of faith: worship and faith are more “caught than taught!”
 It is critical that children experience church as a place of welcome and acceptance so sometimes that means parents will keep children with them in the sanctuary until they feel comfortable leaving.
 Leaders of children are encouraged to use their gifts, their love of children and their love of God as the guide to how they interact with them.
 For some, this means storytelling, for others puppets and still others may use science or crafts to teach biblical truths.
 Currently, we have once or twice a month teams to lead our preschool and grade school children so that everyone gets an opportunity to worship.
 If you enjoy the gifts that children have to offer, are a follower of Jesus and can model God’s love then there may be a place for you to minister on a team in your uniquely gifted way with the children of Emmanuel.